 Cars with low floor for easier ingress and egress

-To make it easier for your beloved canines to get in and out the vehicle, choose a vehicle that’s built in low ride height.
+To make it easier for your beloved canines to get in and out of the vehicle, choose a vehicle that’s a built-in low ride height.
 With this, you won’t have to carry them out of the car, so it would be less hassle on your part.
-The Honda CR-V and Suzuki Vitara can do this job for you as it offers low floor that allows our best buddy to jump off the car with ease.
+The Honda CR-V and Suzuki Vitara can do this job for you as it offers a low floor that allows our best buddy to jump off the car with ease.

 Cars with rear climate control is a must

 Reminder: Never place your dog on your lap as it spells distraction.
-Also, when an accident happen while you’re cradling pet on your lap, airbags may injure your dogs since that safety feature is specifically designed for people.
+Also, when an accident happens while you’re cradling a pet on your lap, airbags may injure your dogs since that safety feature is specifically designed for people.